Swift forEach vs for-in: Differences, Use Cases, and Mistakes

 }

-This works, but many developers find the for-in version easier to understand because continue clearly says “skip this iteration.”
+This also works, though some developers find the for-in version easier to scan.

 break